ghc-proposals/ghc-proposals/README.rst

 <#committee-process>`_.
 (If this does not happen within a day or two, please
 ping the secretary or the committee.)

-What is a dormant proposal
+What is a dormant proposal?
 --------------------------

 In order to keep better track of actively discussed proposals, proposals that